locojoetive/RendEdit3D/README.md

 This project is supposed to have the following features:

 1. Load and display 3D models.
-2. Load and apply a given texture to the model
+2. Load and apply a given texture and specular map to the model
-3. Support user inputs to rotate around and zoom into the model
+4. Support user inputs to rotate around and zoom into the model
-4. Support user inputs to change the pivot of the camera's rotation
+5. Support user inputs to change the pivot of the camera's rotation
+2. Allow for different types of light sources

 Additional Features may be:

 1. Load multiple models with their respective textures
-2. Including a light source

 ## 2. Requirements